LordGolias/antistasi/README.md

 ## Initialization

 The relevant scripts are `init.sqf`, `initServer.sqf`, and `initPlayerLocal.sqf`.

+`initPlayerLocal.sqf` is responsible for initializing the player.
+This includes Event Handling, available actions, etc.

 In SP, `init.sqf` is called and then `initPlayerLocal.sqf`.
 In MP, `initServer.sqf` is responsible for the server, and `initPlayerLocal.sqf` for the client.